Earthquake Early Warning App

 Since its release in December 2018, ShakeAlertLA has been downloaded over 360,000 times and has received extensive press coverage from outlets such as CNN, LA Times, Newsweek, Wired, CBS News, and others.

-ShakeAlertLA is the product of a partnership between the City, USGS, Information Technology Agency, and AT&T. The Mayor’s Fund provided the $43,000 necessary to bridge the gap in funding to allow for the development and testing of the app, supplementing a $260,000 grant from the Annenberg Foundation.
+ShakeAlertLA is the product of a partnership between the City, USGS, Information Technology Agency, and AT&T. The Mayor’s Fund provided the funds necessary to bridge the gap in funding to allow for the development and testing of the app.
 ShakeAlertLA can be downloaded for Apple and Android devices and is available in English and Spanish, with more language translations to come.

 Learn more and download the ShakeAlertLA app here.